7mate: Programming

 The channel is targeting a demographic of 15- to 55-year-old males, after the success of the Seven Network with 7two with females 35+ and 25+ demographics respectively.
 Programs aired on the channel are a mix of repeated shows that moved from the Seven Network or 7two, programs that would make their free-to-air debut and brand new shows to Australian television.
 Seven and 7two now target its 55+ demographic.

 Shows that moved from other Seven channels include new seasons of Family Guy, American Dad! and The Amazing Race.
 Repeated seasons of Scrubs, Last Comic Standing, Air Crash Investigations, 30 Rock, That '70s Show, Lost and How I Met Your Mother also moved to 7mate.
 Mighty Ships, of which three episodes aired as one-off specials on the Seven Network, moved as a regular series to 7mate.

 Programs making their free-to-air debut include Eastbound and Down, Monster Garage, Jersey Shore, Gene Simmons Family Jewels and Punk'd.
 Various series which have debuts on this channel include The Equalizer, Warehouse 13 and Caprica.
 Additionally, the channel would feature a number of sporting events.
 From 2012, all AFL matches are broadcast live on 7mate in New South Wales, Australia and Queensland, Australia.

 In 2012, the Seven Network introduced new weekday morning blocks of children's programming to air on both 7TWO and 7mate.
 Branded as K-Zone, the 7mate block featured male-skewing Disney series such as Phineas and Ferb, Kick Buttowski: Suburban Daredevil, Pair of Kings and Zeke and Luther, while the 7TWO block aired female-skewing programs branded as Total Girl.

 7mate's local production Bogan Hunters premiered to the channel's highest ratings for a non-sport program on 13 May 2014.

 On 29 February 2016, 7mate removed all children's programming from its schedule and moved it to 7flix, replacing it with lifestyle fishing shows.

-On 28 February 2018, 7mate started airing The Simpsons every Wednesday night after Network Ten had the rights to the show through Fox Corporation since 1991.
+On 28 February 2018, 7mate started "Animate Your Wednesday", showing Family Guy, and American Dad!.
+The Simpsons was added to 7mate, after Network 10 joined with CBS in 2017, removing The Simpsons.

-Futurama was also added to 7mate in 2019, returning to the Seven Network as part of a deal with FOX and after a long absence since its final broadcast on Seven in 2004.
+on 16 January 2019, Futurama was added to the Animate Your Wednesday lineup on 7mate, returning to the Seven Network as part of a deal with FOX and after a long absence since its final broadcast on Seven in 2004.

+On October 16 2020, Regular Old Bogan premiered on 7mate, as part of the "Animate Your Wednesday" block and ran until November 23, 2020 with a double episode special, due to the first season getting wrapped up.

-The network also has ongoing content new and classic film and television brands from 20th Century Studios, Walt Disney Pictures, Marvel Studios, Lucasfilm, Sony Pictures and Universal Pictures.
+The network also has ongoing content new and classic film and television brands from Sony Pictures and Universal Pictures.